Eomm/blog-posts/posts/bonus-fastify-encapsulation.md

 I'm used to calling the root context the _root application instance_ and every child context as _plugin instance_.
 Since we have a root context, every Fastify application can be represented as a [tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure) where every node is a context.

-Let's see some code to understand better how it works.
+Let's take a look at some code to understand better how it works.

 Create a new project: